 Do I need an Australian qualification?

-No, but you should be eligible to legally work in Australia.
-If your degree is from an international university, it should be certified to meet the Australian equivalent prior to submitting your application.
+No. If your degree is from an international university, it should be certified to meet the Australian equivalent prior to submitting your application.

 Australian Education International through the Office of Overseas Skills Recognition (AEI-NOOSR) can help assess your qualifications and may charge a fee for these services.
 The certificate of equivalence must be provided with your application.
 To contact AEI-NOOSR call 1300 615 262 (if calling from within Australia) or +61 354 545 245 (if calling from outside Australia).